human rights law

 About Human Rights Law

-The study of human rights law at the Yale Law School is focused around the Orville H. Schell, Jr. Center for International Human Rights.
+The study of human rights law at Yale Law School is focused around the Orville H. Schell, Jr. Center for International Human Rights.
 The Schell Center coordinates a diverse program of human rights activities that serve students and scholars at Yale and contribute to the development of the human rights community locally and internationally.

 Orville H. Schell, Jr. Center for International Human Rights